jastr945/xperiments/djangokube/README.md

 Future plans:

 1. Add user authentication;
-2. Use some public API for auto-suggesting books and movies (eg. if users don't remember full titles).
+2. Use some public API for auto-suggesting books and movies (eg. if users don't remember full titles);
-3. Manage secrets properly
+3. Manage secrets properly.